Here you will find a list of some common questions and answers related to our PDF eBooks!

 To log into the PDF version of your eBook, enter your GCU username (do not add @my.gcu.edu) and password.
 Once you are finished entering your username and password, click the Log In button; pressing Enter on your keyboard will not log you into the eBook.
 If the pages of your eBook say they are protected, this means your eBook has not been successfully unlocked.

 Yes, in order to log into your eBook, you must be connected to the internet.
 After it has been unlocked for the first time, you may select Automatically sign me into this document in the future.
 This will allow it to remain unlocked without an internet connection when you reopen the eBook.
 The latest version of Adobe Reader is recommended in order to utilize this feature; for further assistance with Adobe Reader, please refer Installing Adobe Reader for PC or Installing Adobe Reader for Mac.

 Yes, each time you download an eBook on a different computer, it will have to be unlocked using your GCU username and password.

 By default, Sticky Note and Highlighter tools are available in Adobe Reader.
 These annotation and markup tools can only be used in an eBook if the publisher has enabled them.
 In Adobe Reader, choose Add Sticky Note or Highlight text from the Toolbar.
-The ability to highlight or comment in your eBook requires Adobe Reader XI or later.
+The ability to highlight or comment in your eBook requires Adobe DC or later.
 To keep these changes, you must save the PDF file to your computer.
 If you close the document without saving, all changes made will be lost.